shunfan/mobile-flashcards/README.md

 # Mobile Flashcards

-Mobile Flash Cards is implemented using React Native.
+Mobile Flash Cards is a mobile application implemented using React Native.

 ## Installation